 As we have seen, PEPPR predicts that when trying to recall a non-recent list, the first item that comes to mind should be an item from that list and not an intrusion from the most recent list.
 But PEPPR also makes clear predictions about which item within the target list should be recalled first.
-As a final test of the PEPPR model, we will evaluate these predictions by examining Probability of First Recall curves which show the probability of initiating recall at each serial position.
+As a final test of the PEPPR model, we evaluate these predictions by examining Probability of First Recall (PFR) curves which show the probability of initiating recall from each serial position on the first retrieval attempt of the recall period.
 Figure 7B shows PEPPR's predicted PFR curve in the List 1 condition.
-It is important to note that these are not model fits, instead they are predictions derived from the best-fitting parameterizations of the models fit to data from Figures 2 and 6-the model was never fit to the PFR.
-As can be seen, PEPPR predicts that subjects should start recalling from the beginning of the list.
-This is because the list representation is most strongly associated with the first item (see the discussion of Figure 4).
-By contrast, the Backward-Walk model (Figure 7A) predicts that recall will be initiated from the last item of the target list, because that is the first item reached when walking backward in time.
-As seen in Figure 7C, the data agree closely with the PEPPR predictions.
+It is important to note that these are not model fits, instead they are predictions derived from the best-fitting parameterizations of the models fit to data from Figs. 2 and 6-the model was never fit to the PFR.
+As can be seen, PEPPR predicts that subjects should start recalling from the beginning of the target list.
+This is because the list representation is most strongly associated with the first item (see the discussion of Fig. 4).
+By contrast, the Backward-Walk model (Fig. 7A) predicts that recall will be initiated from the last item of the non-target list, because that is the first item reached when walking backward in time.
+As seen in Fig. 7C, the data agree closely with the PEPPR predictions.

 In summary, although predictions of the Backward-Walk model are fully consistent with observed summary scores, the model fails to predict covert sampling patterns even when fit directly to the data.
-By contrast, the PEPPR model predicted summary scores comparably to the Backward-Walk model while also correctly predicting qualitative patterns of covert sampling and performing quite well when fit directly to those retrievals.
+By contrast, the PEPPR model predicted summary scores comparably to the Backward-Walk model while also correctly predicting qualitative patterns of covert are predictions derived from fits to the summary data in Figure 2 and grey lines are predictions derived from to fits from the output profiles in Figure 6.
+Error bars are bootstrap 95% confidence intervals sampling and performing quite well when fit directly to those retrievals.